kombuchapunk/CANVASS/README.md

 ## Specifications (use case scenarios)

+* User can sign up with an email.
-* User can view, add, update and delete divisions.
+* User can login with an exisiting account
-* User can add employees
+* User can login with Google Authentication
-* User can view employees in each division
+* User can view a feed of all unanswered polls
+* User can answer the polls ONLY ONCE
+* User sees ONLY unanswered by her polls in her feed
+* User can create her own poll
+* User can see results on her poll
-* User can assign employee to a division
+* User can switch a dynamically generated background gradient on poll header
+* User can logout

+## Little visual features

+* Background gradient is animated with nice UI colors
+* Poll header has a dynamically generated gradient

+## PLANS TO ADD

+* User can delete/edit polls
-* User can edit and delete employees for the division
+* User can follow other users and only see their polls in her feed

 ## Support and contact details